TheDucky/ducite/README.md

 For creating a table, please look into `sql/dbc.sql`

+### Option 2: Automated Installation

+If you want to run a automated installation, please run the script `setup/total-beginners.sh`.
+Follow everything on the screen and check for errors and texts, it might be useful.

 **To check that everything works fine, we need to configurate Apache2**

+***

 Go to `/etc/apache2/sites-enabled`.
 Open the `000-default.conf` and copy & paste the following: